 The common wasp is a social species and will form colonies with up to several thousand members.

 The lifecycle of the common wasp begins with the queen laying her eggs in spring.
-The eggs hatch into larvae and are fed by the queen until they reach adulthood.
+The eggs hatch into larvae and are fed by the queen until adulthood.

 The adult wasps then emerge and start to build their nests.
 The nests are usually made from wood and paper and can be found in trees, walls, and other structures.

 The common wasp is usually active from late spring to early autumn.
-During this time, they will feed on nectar and other food sources.
+During this time, it feeds on nectar and other food sources.

 The colonies will die off in late summer, leaving only the queen to survive the winter.